 In the midst of the craziness of the end of the year (state testing, report cards, final projects, IEP paperwork, placement meetings, etc.), it can be easy to lose sight of how scary this transition is for our most needy students.
 Many are about to begin summers on the streets.
 Many are terrified about what the next year will bring.
 And many love you and care about you, and they don’t want to leave you.
 This can be especially acute for children who come from homes with lots of adult transitions and instability.
 For the past nine months, you have been the most (and maybe the only) stable adult in their lives.

 So, as students are melting down and seeming to regress over these next few weeks, remember to have empathy for them.
-They probably don’t know why they are crashing, but they need your kindness, firmness, and love more than ever.
+They probably don’t know why they are crashing, but they need your kindness, firmness, consistency, and love more than ever.

 As for Mikey, he gave me a gift on the last day of school that I’ll never forget, and which confirmed my colleague’s wisdom.
 The last day was over, and I was sitting at a table in the back of the room, emotionally and physically exhausted.
 Mikey appeared at the door.
 I think he had ridden his bike halfway home and then returned.
 He put a present on the table, gave me a quick hug around the neck, and with tears streaming down his cheeks whispered, “Thanks, Mr. A.” He ran out the door.
 Inside the brown paper wrapping was a plastic framed certificate he had made himself on his home computer: “To Mr. Anderson: Certificate of Friendship and Teaching, From Mike V.” It’s one of those student gifts I’ll keep forever.